giodueck/punch-cpu/doc/isa/isa.md

 > **Note** These operations are designed for a full-descending stack, i.e. the bottom of the stack is the highest memory address.

 ### Branch instruction
-There is one branch instruction, which works by adding an offset to PC in the execution phase.
-Thus, it immediately fetches the next desired instruction in the next cycle, which causes one less cycle of latency from flushing the pipeline than when using an instruction which makes use of the writeback stage.
+There is one explicit branch instruction, which works by adding an offset to PC in the execution phase.

+The branch instruction immediately fetches the next desired instruction in the next cycle, which causes one less cycle of latency from flushing the pipeline than when using an instruction which makes use of the writeback stage.
 The branch instruction is also the only way to update LR and branch in the same instruction.

 Mnemonic | Opcode | Operands | Description
 -------- | ------ | -------- | -----------
 `b<l>`   |  11100 | `rs/imm` | Adds operand 2 as an offset to PC.
 If `l` is appended, also stores the address of the following instruction in LR.

-Although using a register as the destination address, it may be impractical because it is only an offset, which is calculated by an assembler if it is an immediate.
+Although using a register as the destination address is possible, it may be impractical because it is only an offset, which is calculated by an assembler if it is an immediate.
 In these cases, an ALU instruction may be better suited, like when branching to LR.

 > **Note** The PC is is ahead of the current instruction by 3 at any point in time due to it pointing to the instruction currently in the fetch stage.
+The offset should account for this.

 ### Special control instructions
 There are 2 control instructions, meant to provide ways to manipulate otherwise hidden aspects of the CPU.